-Apart from modifying host settings per the Method for Choosing Traffic Nodes setting, it is also possible to simply hard code the network prefixes of the appropriate client hosts into the configuration of the respective traffic node.
+Apart from modifying host settings per the Method for Choosing Traffic Nodes setting, it is also possible to hard code the network prefixes of the appropriate client hosts into the configuration of the respective traffic node.
 Once done, clients on the given networks will always route to the traffic nodes assigned to those networks regardless of which method is being used for choosing traffic nodes.
-This configuration is done from the Edit Node option in the cluster configuration page of the primary master node.
+This configuration is done from the Edit Node option in the cluster configuration page of the primary primary node.
 Simply enter the network prefixes in the Network Address Prefixes field of the traffic node to override the extant method for choosing traffic nodes.

 Run Test Connections

-In general, all BeyondTrust Clients are always connected to the master node while they are online.
+In general, all BeyondTrust Clients are always connected to the primary node while they are online.
 Once a session is started, the client makes an additional connection to the appropriate traffic node (its home traffic node) based on the cluster configuration logic.
 In addition, the access console involved in the session will make a third connection, which is to the home traffic node of the remote client involved in the session.
 Finally, if the representative uses Show My Screen during the session, the remote client makes a connection to the representative's home traffic node.